apexjs-org/openapi/README.md

 # Easily create type-safe OpenAPI descriptions

 @apexjs-org/openapi is an OpenAPI 3.1+ description library for TypeScript with Zod schema support.
-Use this package to easily create a type-safe OpenAPI (Swagger) description.
+You can use this package to easily create a type-safe OpenAPI (Swagger) description.
 Use express-openapi-validator to bring your OpenAPI description to life with auto-validation and request handling.
+See the example folder or follow this [tutorial](https://medium.com/@apexjs-org/create-a-node-js-rest-api-with-an-openapi-description-in-minutes-972dda90e373).

 More info:
 - [Swagger OpenAPI guide](https://swagger.io/docs/specification/v3_0/about/)